mx1001/hardops_manual/docs/mirror_symmetry.md

 The mirror tool can be brought up with <kbd>Alt</kbd> + <kbd>X</kbd>

 The axis clicked on is the one intended to be kept.
+Shift clicking will use multiple axis.

  ![mirror](img/mirror/mmm1.gif)